voutilad/oxbar/README.md

+# about the fork
+Are you looking for the real [oxbar](https://github.com/ryanflannery/oxbar.git)?

+This is a fork where I'm going to play with making a non-X11 version, specifically for leveraging the existing C code for collecting metrics.

+---

 # oxbar
 oxbar is a X11 status bar for OpenBSD showing various system stats.
 It has a configurable display and works out-of-the-box on most modern window